Berman510/discord_movie-night-bot/README.md

 ### Managing Movies
 - **Vote:** Use 👍/👎 buttons to vote on recommendations
 - **Status:** Use ✅ Watched, 📌 Plan Later, or ⏭️ Skip buttons to manage movies
+- **Finality:** Marking a movie as "Watched" removes all buttons and closes the discussion thread
 - **Queue:** Run `/movie-queue` to see pending and planned movies
 - **Stats:** Run `/movie-stats` to view top-rated movies and viewing history